Avro Shackleton Aircraft

 Avro Shackleton Squadrons

-Avro Shackleton aircraft were in-service on 16 Royal Air Force squadrons and were deployed world-wide.
+Avro Shackletons were in-service on 16 Royal Air Force squadrons and were deployed world-wide.
 No 35 Squadron of the South African Air Force also operated 8 Shackleton MK3s from January 1957 until November 1984.
 Click on the links to read more information about these squadrons on Wikipedia: